Hybr1d758/Business-Pulse-Dashboard/README.md

 # Business-Pulse-Dashboard

+User Guide

+🗂️ Table of Contents
+- Introduction
+- Prerequisites
+- Installation & Setup
+- Development Steps
+- Data Cleaning in Power Query
+- Data Modeling
+- Define Relationships in the Data Model
+- DAX Measures
+- Dashboard Design
+- Development Lifecycle Practice
+- Scalability and Governance
+- Troubleshooting

-## 1. Project Overview
+## 1. Introduction
 The Business Pulse Dashboard is an integrated reporting solution designed to monitor and visualize key business performance indicators across sales, operations, finance, and planning.
 Built using Microsoft Power BI, it delivers insights, supports scenario comparisons (Actual, Budget, Forecast), and empowers users at all levels with interactive and role-based dashboards.

-## 2. Tools and Technologies
+## 2. Prerequisites
-- Microsoft Power BI Desktop and Power BI Service
+- Microsoft Power BI Desktop and Power BI Service installed
 - Microsoft Excel (sample data source)
 - Power Query for data transformation
 - Data Analysis Expressions (DAX) for calculations
+- Basic knowledge of Power BI recommended but not required.

+## 3. Installation & Setup
+- Clone the Repository:git clone https://github.com/Hybr1d758/Business-Pulse-Dashboard.git
+- Open the Dashboard:
+- Navigate to the cloned folder.
+- Open the .pbix file with Power BI Desktop.

-## 3. Development Steps
+## 4. Development Steps
 ### Step 1: Data Source Setup
+- Update the data source paths to point to your local or server data
 - Load the Excel file 'Superstore - Sales.xlsx'.
+- Click Refresh on the Power BI toolbar to load your data.
 - Use the 'Sales' sheet, which includes key fields such as Order Date, Customer, Region, Category, Sales, Profit, and Quantity.
 <img width="1470" alt="Screenshot 2025-05-27 at 10 14 38" src="https://github.com/user-attachments/assets/7e7c2154-6e69-4688-b695-bab4f76c18fe" />

-### Step 2: Data Cleaning in Power Query
+### Step 5: Data Cleaning in Power Query
 - Unused columns (Row ID,Order ID, Country and Postcode) was removed.
 - Remove Duplicate from the dataset and group by the customer ID to check if there are any duplicates left
 <img width="1268" alt="Screenshot 2025-05-27 at 10 21 03" src="https://github.com/user-attachments/assets/6d0a783f-00a1-4334-8d94-7873f76e69f0" />